-Both of these filter types are illustrated in Figure 16.1 on page 320.
-"Introduction to Per-process Filters" on page 320 and "Introduction to Per-Object Filters" on page 324 give a brief introduction to each.
+Both of these filter types are illustrated in Figure 22.
+The sections "Introduction to Per-process Filters" and "Introduction to Per-Object Filters", respectively, give a brief introduction to each.
 The remainder of the chapter then describes each in detail.